marckean/marcseparation/_docs/11-report_missed_mentions.md

 I wasn’t an easy person to live with, I just wanted to understand why she’d be doing these things

-Alex constantly leave the house unlocked.
-As the house backs on to bush, this is a security risk to the kids if someone gains access to the house

 In the last few months before separation, when going to bed, Alex never said goodnight to me